alifadhul68/WebDevNoSQL/README.md

 After running all of these commands the virtual environment is now ready to run the django server.

 ## Running the server
-Before running the server it is mandatory need to migrate the models into the MongoDB server by changing the directory to the extracted path then running these commands:
+Before running the server it is mandatory to migrate the models into the MongoDB server by changing the directory to the extracted path then running these commands:
 ```
 cd hotel_hub
 python manage.py makemigrations